• “Pro Panel” guest at Writers’ Community of Durham Region’s December Round Table, Whitby.

 • The Essential Anne Wilkinson named a 2014 “Book of the Year” by CNQ Canadian Notes & Queries.

-• “Lay Your Word Down” poetry series reading, Cobourg, Ontario.
+• Guest poet at “Lay Your Word Down” poetry series, Cobourg, Ontario.

-• “Writers in my Residence” reading with Stuart Ross in Whitby, Ontario, hosted by Carin Makuz.
+• Guest poet at “Writers in my Residence” with Stuart Ross in Whitby, Ontario, hosted by Carin Makuz.

-• New poems appear in The Antigonish Review #179.
+• New poems appear in The Antigonish Review issue #179.

 • Work from “TexTiles” series shown at Oshawa Space Invaders 2014 Urban Art Festival.
 View photos.